FriendsOfREDAXO/redaxo-mit-bimmelbam/README.md

         $ yarn

-4. __Gulp__, if its not installed, you can install it whit Yarn global:
+4. __Gulp__, if its not installed, you can install it with Yarn global:

         $ yarn global add gulp-cli